 Mikel Arteta is now Arsenal manager.
 The Gunners’ hierarchy have gone for a long term vision with a young, inexperienced coach, hoping the gamble will pay off.
 Yet the Spaniard is not stupid.
-He wouldn’t have moved from one of the best football institutions in world to chaos at the Emirates, without some promises.
+He wouldn’t have moved from one of the best football institutions in world to chaos at the Emirates without some promises.
 One of which is likely to have been backing in transfer market.
-This could start in January with Kevin Volland.
+This started in January, with Pablo Mari and Cedric.
+This is sure to continue in the summer with maybe Kevin Volland.

 The German forward has had another solid campaign with Bayer Leverkusen so far.
 His consistency in the Bundesliga has led to the North London club’s interest in him (Sky Sports).
 With the uncertainty surrounding Pierre-Emerick Aubameyang’s future, it makes sense Arteta is rumoured to be interested in Volland.
 Especially considering he only has 18 months remaining on his contract.
 From the press conferences, it’s evident the former midfielder wants committed players at the club.